Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 This week, University of Birmingham academics Aleksandra Monka and Dr Enrico Amico were finalists in the STEM for Britain event at the Houses of Parliament.
 STEM for Britain held its annual poster competition for early career researchers in science, engineering, technology, and mathematics.

-Dr Amico, Associate Professor recognised for his research on brain fingerprints of strokes, while Aleksandra, a PHD Researcher was selected for her work on the spread of respiratory particles in indoor spaces.
+Dr Amico, Associate Professor was recognised for his research on brain fingerprints of strokes, while Aleksandra, a PHD Researcher was selected for her work on the spread of respiratory particles in indoor spaces.

 Congratulations to Enrico and Aleksandra for their hard work.

-To read more about Enrico's work visit: [Advanced Models in COnnectomics ] – Research Lab on Network Neuroscience
+To read more about Enrico's work, visit: [Advanced Models in COnnectomics ] – Research Lab on Network Neuroscience

 New Speed bumps